eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/docs/guide.md

 1. In your CLI console, run the [az iot hub monitor-events](https://docs.microsoft.com/cli/azure/ext/azure-cli-iot-ext/iot/hub?view=azure-cli-latest#ext-azure-cli-iot-ext-az-iot-hub-monitor-events) command to monitor telemetry from your device.
 Use the names that you created previously in Azure IoT for your device and IoT hub.

-    > Note: The first time you run this command, Azure CLI might prompt to install a *Dependency update (uamqp 1.2) required for IoT extension version: 0.9.1*.
+    > Note: The first time you run this command after installing, Azure CLI might prompt to install a *Dependency update (uamqp 1.2) required for IoT extension version: 0.9.1*.
 Select *y* to install the update.
+If the CLI prompts you install another extension named *azure-cli-iot-ext*, do not install it.
+The current extension to use is the *azure-iot* extension that you installed previously.

     ```azurecli
     az iot hub monitor-events --device-id MySTMDevice --hub-name {YourIoTHubName}